osamuyiohenhen/Twitch-Chat-Analysis/README.md

 ```

 ### 3. Install Dependencies
-Note: If you have an NVIDIA GPU, install the CUDA version of PyTorch first to enable hardware acceleration.
+Note: If you have an NVIDIA GPU, install the CUDA version of PyTorch first.
 ```bash
 pip install -r requirements.txt
 ```